autosit/autosit.github.io/_posts/2024-03-15-semi-learn-eot.md

 * How is it best to do state estimation using this model?
 Is it preferable with a filtering approach or a smoothing approach?
 * How can data association be done using this model?
 To which extent can feature information (colors, signal strength) aid the data association?
 * For which sensors is this approach suitable?
-Much of the motivation stems for research lidar tracking.
+Much of the motivation stems from research on lidar tracking.
 The model is also relevant for stereo cameras, which also can provide a similar point cloud, although with lower accuracy.
 A 2-dimensional version may also be relevant to high-resolution radar.

 ## Proposed tasks for the MSc thesis